Last updated on June 5th, 2018

 And how’d it come out?

 The end result was like in the picture above.
-Not really noticeable on camo pants if you aren’t staring where you shouldn’t.
+Not really noticeable on camo pants, unless you are staring where you shouldn’t.
 That’s part of why I chose to do this on camo pants since I knew the sewing would be sloppy anyway.

-Now it does feel weird the first time you sit down with it, but it’s as comfortable as any other leather pants.
+Now it does feel weird the first time you sit down with it, but it’s no different from any other leather pants.
 Most of them have (or should have) a decent tailbone protector.
 I don’t know if I would use a CE level 2 back protector trimmed down if I did it again.
-CE Level 1 is 11mm thick, and CE level 2 is 17mm thick (from the Icon D3O line).
+As a reference, the CE Level 1 pad is 11mm thick, and CE level 2 is 17mm thick (from the Icon D3O line).
 You know, I think it might be worth it since it isn’t all that much thicker, although it would be a bit more uncomfortable.
 It depends on your preferences.

 Step 4 – Adding the knee slider Velcro patches – Optional